Touring Queensland Fund FAQs

 3. My touring party comes from different places.
 What is their home location?

-If the individuals in the touring party are all from different locations and the tour will visit each one, you could count them all in your touring locations, as long as they could equally be considered part of a tour.
+If the individuals in the touring party are all from different locations and the tour will visit each of these locations, you could count them all in your touring locations.

 In both instances, the Fund will only support accommodation for your touring party in towns where they do not live.